John-Dig/roboger/README.md

 Code: robo(149);
 Expected Output: 0,Beep,Boop!,Won't you be my neighbor?,4,5,We all have different gifts!, 7,I don't wear sweaters,I'm a robot,9,0, Beep,Boop!,Won't you be my neighbor?,4 {...}

- .91
+ .95
+Test: now outputs contingent on index number CONTAINING specific digit.

-Test:
+Test: robo(20)
-Code:
+Code: robo(20);
-Expected Output:
+Expected Output: {...}, 9, beep, beep, Boop!,'Won't you be my neighbor?',beep,beep,We all have different gifts!,beep,I don't wear sweaters, I'm a robot,beep,boop!